luisparravicini/webxr-template/README.md

 ## Compression

 To be able to run the built game with the python script, the compression was disabled.
-When publishing the game you should probably enabled the compression (`Edit / Project Settings... / Player / Publishing Settings / Compression format')
+When publishing the game you should probably enabled the compression (`Edit / Project Settings... / Player / Publishing Settings / Compression format`)